DavidJRichey/UO_Geography_4-581/labs/lab_3.md

 1. Insert a new data frame.
 2. Add the countries dataset to the new data frame.
 3. Symbolize the countries with a neutral fill color.
-4. Set the data frame's projection to be an area-preserving world projection.
+4. Set the data frame projection to be an area-preserving world projection.
 5. Adjust the size of the data frame in the layout to fit in available space.
   - It's certainly possible to have the context data frame overlap the main map or be within a data-free section of it.
 Use your judgement regarding whether that makes sense design-wise.
 You will need to change the data frame background fill color, though (it's clear at first).
 6. Zoom to the extent of the data (worldwide).